ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_collab.md

 Once imported, the local repository in your workspace will be `linked` to the remote repository by URL to let you check its status, receive new changes and even contribute code to it.

-To import a repository, simply click the Import link on the repository's page on the mbed website, or use the Import button within the mbed Compiler.
-You can read more about importing on the [mbed Online Compiler page](../dev_tools/online_comp.md).
+To import a repository, simply click the Import link on the repository's page on the Arm Mbed website, or use the Import button within the Mbed Online Compiler.
+You can read more about importing on the [Mbed Online Compiler page](../dev_tools/online_comp.md).

 #### Getting updates